 Our research is in learning and adaptive systems that actively acquire information, reason and make decisions in large, distributed and uncertain domains, such as sensor networks and the Web.
 The theoretical aspects include statistical machine learning (online, active, large-scale, ...), probabilistic reasoning and optimization (in particular submodular and non-convex optimization).
 We devise new algorithms, build models, analyze large and complex data sets and develop systems that can automatically acquire and reason about highly uncertain information.
 Our application domains include community seismic and traffic sensing, computational sustainability, optimal experimental design and information gathering on the web.
 See more details here.

-- New tutorial on Submodularity in Machine Learning and Computer Vision
+- New tutorial on Submodularity in Machine Learning -- New Directions at ICML 2013.

 - Download our Matlab toolbox for optimizing submodular functions